guilty-as/poweroffice/README.md

 Brought to you by [Guilty AS](https://guilty.no)

-The PowerFffice logo and Trademark is the property of [Poweroffice AS](https://poweroffice.no/)
+The Poweroffice logo and Trademark is the property of [Poweroffice AS](https://poweroffice.no/)